Image

 Reflect on previous feedback

-Camila Sanchez, a member of Deel’s talent acquisition team, says, “The best way to identify a weakness is to analyze a skill or quality that can become excessive or has generated conflict in the past.”
+Camila Sanchez, a member of Deel’s Talent acquisition team, says, “The best way to identify a weakness is to analyze a skill or quality that can become excessive or has generated conflict in the past.”

 To see which skills, qualities, or habits you can use as a weakness, review previous performance reviews, feedback from peers, and self-assessments.
 Weaknesses are often mentioned in the “areas of improvement” section of these documents.
 You might come across a weakness you’ve improved since the initial review—consider using this as your answer, as it shows initiative and dedication to self-improvement.